satishdotpatel/satishdotpatel.github.io/_posts/2023-07-02-build-multinode-kolla-lab-using-lxd.markdown

 ### Installation

-In previous section we saw how to use LXD to quickly spin up VMs and containers, We are going to use LXD to build our openstack kolla lab.
-Please following last past related setting up LXC vms.
+In my last blog post we saw how to use LXD to quickly spin up VMs and containers, We are going to use LXD to build our openstack kolla lab.

 ```
 $ lxc launch ubuntu:22.04 ctrl1 --vm -p default -p kolla